twallema/influenza-USA/data/README.md

 + `national_county2020.txt`: Contains the 2020 US county names, and the corresponding two-digit state FIPS and three-digit county FIPS.
 Does not include the 2020 Connecticut county changes.
 Downloaded from https://www.census.gov/library/reference/code-lists/ansi.html

+### cases

++ `2017_2018_Flu.csv`: Contains the weekly number of cases, hospitalisations and deaths in the USA for the 2017-2018 Flu season.

 ## Interim

 ### Demography